romana/multi-ping/README.md

 ## Installation

-### Installation from source

-After downloading the code, please run the `setup.py` file, which is included in the source code:

-    python setup.py install

 ### Installation via pip

-MultiPing is available in PyPi.
+MultiPing is available in PyPi, the Python Package Index.
 Therefore, you can install it simply with:

     pip install multiping

-### Inclusion in your own projects

-If you wish to use MultiPing in your own project you should add MultiPing to your own `setup.py` file:

-    ...

-    install_requires = [
-        ...

-        'multiping==1.0.4',

-        ...
-    ],

-    ...
+### Installation from source

+After downloading the code or cloning this repository, please run the `setup.py` file, which is included in the source code:

+    python setup.py install

+## Contributions

+We welcome any contributions, bug reports or feedback.
+Please use our [issue tracker](https://github.com/romana/multi-ping/issues) to file bugs or request additional features.
+We are happy to consider pull requests as well.

 ## Using MultiPing